parisepigenetics/RASflow_EDC/README.md

 ## RASflow installation and description

 Here is a simplified scheme of the workflow as implemented on the IFB cluster.
 The main steps are indicated in the blue boxes.
-RASflow will allow you to choose which step you want to execute for your project.
+RASflow will allow you to choose which steps you want to execute for your project.
 In the green circles are the input files you have to give for the different steps.

 <img src="Tuto_pictures/workflow_chart.pdf.png" alt="drawing" width="600"/>

 In order to install RASflow, you  have to clone the RASflow_IFB GitHub repository to your IFB project.
 For now the repository is private, so you need to have a GitHub account and to be a member of [EDC repository](https://github.com/parisepigenetics) to have access.
 If you're not, please let me know and I will add you.
 You will have to enter your GitHub username and password to clone the repository.
-You can then look at the files.
+You can then look at the files using `tree` or `ls`.
 ```
 [username@clust-slurm-client Raw_fastq]$ cd .. #to go back at the root of your project directory
 [username@clust-slurm-client YourProjectName]$ git clone https://github.com/parisepigenetics/RASflow_IFB